gpanaretou/access-vsr-inference/README.md

 | `batch_size` | `4` | Batch size shared across SR and interpolation.
 Larger is markedly cheaper per frame; bounded by VRAM. |
 | `compile_decoder` | `False` | `torch.compile` the decoder.
 Recompiles on every new input resolution — only worth it for a fixed-resolution workload. |
 | `device` / `dtype` | auto | Defaults to CUDA with bf16 (fp16 if bf16 is unsupported), else CPU/fp32. |

-## Memory

-A clip is processed in one call and all HR frames are held on-device until it returns.
-At 4x, a 720p output frame is ~5.3 MB in bf16, so a 300-frame clip is roughly 1.6 GB on top of model weights.
-Split long clips at the call boundary;
-because the first and last frames of every call are keyframes, splitting is seam-free (at the cost of one extra SR call per split).

 ## Layout